macmanes-lab/Umea_Workshop/AssemblyPractical.md

 ##### Assemble using the ORP

-There is one small bug in the Shannon assembler, which I fixed after Nicon made the Docker container.
-Eaxy fix (which you should never have to do, again).
+There is one small bug in the Shannon assembler, which I fixed after Nico made the Docker container.
+Easy fix (which you should never have to do, again).

 ```